 Find your type here!
-Each link will take you to a description.

-Acupuncture-colour/shape (tactile-visual)
+Acupuncture-colour/shape (tactile-visual) (not always synesthesia)

-Audio-tactile
+Audio-tactile synesthesia

 Audio-motor (see either lexical-motor or auditory-motor/sound-to-kinetics synesthesia)